thanos-io/thanos/docs/components/store.md

                                  fetch.
-With R set to 100, a posting group which fetches 100K keys will be marked as lazy if the current query only fetches 1000 series.
+With R set to 100, a posting group which fetches 100K keys will be marked as lazy if the current query only fetches 1000 series. thanos_bucket_store_lazy_expanded_posting_groups_total
+                                 shows lazy expanded postings groups with
+                                 reasons and you can tune this config accordingly.
 This config is only valid if lazy expanded posting is enabled.
 0 disables the limit.
       --sync-block-duration=15m  Repeat interval for syncing the blocks between local and remote view.
       --tracing.config=<content>